JaegyuDev/fabric-template/README.md

 I'd replace `JaegyuDev/fabric-template` with your own template repo.

 ## License
 I use a `BSD-3-Clause` license in my projects.
 However, if you use this in any form, I am waiving all rights, and you don't need to credit me as long as you remove my contact information from the `fabric.mod.json` file.
+This only applies to the `JaegyuDev/fabric-template` repo.